This Day In Music: December 19

 December 19, 1992 ~ Jazz, R&B, hard bop saxophonist Curtis Peagler passed away in Los Angeles, California, USA ~ Influenced by Charlie Parker, Eddie Cleanhead Vinson, Louis Jordan.
 Recorded a handful of albums as a leader, most notably I'll Be Around released in 1986.
 Perhaps best known for his association with the Modern Jazz Disciples, appearing on the albums Modern Jazz Disciples and Right Down Front.
 Other notable collaborations include Count Basie, Teresa Brewer, Big Joe Turner, Jimmy Smith, Wynonie Harris, Ella Fitzgerald, and Ray Charles ~ Peagler was born in 1929

-December 19, 1989 ~ Blues singer, guitarist, songwriter Floyd Jones passed away in Chicago, Illinois, USA ~ Known for a number of classic Chicago blues recordings including Stockyard Blues, Hard Times, Schooldays, and On The Road Again.
-The latter would later be covered by Canned Heat.
-Jones worked with Little Walter, Jimmy Rogers, Snooky Pryor, Moody Jones, Johnny Man Young, David Honeyboy Edwards, Sunnyland Slim, Big Walter Horton, Kansas City Red, and others ~ Jones was born in 1917
+December 19, 1989 ~ Blues singer, guitarist, bassist, songwriter Floyd Jones passed away in Chicago, Illinois, USA ~ Known for a number of late-1940s, early-1950s sides considered pivotal to the development of Chicago blues, including notably Stockyard Blues, Hard Times, Schooldays, and On The Road Again.
+The latter would later serve as the basis for a song of the same name by Canned Heat, which reached top 10 in the UK, top 20 on the American Billboard Hot 100.
+Over the course of his career, Jones has worked with Little Walter, Jimmy Rogers, Snooky Pryor, Moody Jones, Johnny Man Young, David Honeyboy Edwards, Sunnyland Slim, Big Walter Horton, and Kansas City Red.
+Jones remained active until his death at age 72 ~ Jones was born in 1917

 December 19, 1980 ~ Jim Jin-tae, commonly known as rapper, producer Verbal Jint, born in Seoul, South Korea ~ Regarded as pioneering rapper in South Korean rap, establishing himself as one of the most popular underground rappers of the 2000s before achieving mainstream success.
-Member of Shown 'n Prove prior to venturing out on his own by the late 1990s.
+Member of Shown 'n Prove prior to venturing out on his own by the late-1990s.
 Well-known for his 2001 mini-album Modern Rhymes, considered pivotal to the development of South Korean rap.
 Broke through to mainstream with his 2008 full-length Framed album

 December 19, 1979 ~ Guitarist, bassist, singer, songwriter Kevin Devine born in Staten Island, New York, USA ~ Influenced by Neutral Milk Hotel, Elliott Smith, Pavement, Nirvana, Bob Dylan.
 Debuted in 2002 with the Circle Gets The Square album